A Master of Djinn

 The main character, Fatma, is a respected, if youngest female, investigator in the Ministry of Ministry of Alchemy, Enchantments and Supernatural Entities.
 She is definitely a maverick, dressing in suits, hats, and carrying a sword cane.

 The descriptions of clothing and locations feed the imagination, breathing life into the world and putting it all in your mind's eye.
-The gradually revealing of the consequences of the mass murder in a secret brotherhood in honor of al-Jahiz, the man who brought back magic to the world, is gripping.
-The impostor …
+The gradually revealing of the consequences of the mass murder in a secret brotherhood in honor of al-Jahiz, the man who brought back magic to the world, is gripping. …

 reviewed A Master of Djinn by P. Djèlí Clark (Dead Djinn Universe, #1)